UTAH’S #1 MOBILE DETALING SERVICE

 True plastic restoration

-In my years as a detailer and detailing business owner I have always jumped from product to product trying to find the best plastic restorer but have almost always been disappointed.
-In our plastic restoration service we use an actual plastic restoration product.
+In my years as an auto detailer and detailing business owner I have always jumped from product to product trying to find the best plastic restorer but have almost always been disappointed.
+In our plastic restoration service, we use an actual plastic restoration product.
 It is the only one I’ve used that actually lives up to what it claims to do.
 The product is called Solution Finish.
 The exterior plastics, once faded and ugly, will look better than new.
 Once wiped off properly they are clean to the touch and do not feel greasy or look shiny.
 The real test is the longevity.
 In my own experience on my personal vehicle, after a month went by, it looked freshly applied.
 It took a full 6 or 7 months of Utah weather to show any signs of fading again.

 The beauty of this product is that it actually restores the plastic and is not just a greasy filler that covers up the fading.
 It actually restores and reverses the oxidation that has occurred.
-This is a professional grade product and service that is truly worth paying for.
+This is a professional-grade product and service that is truly worth paying for.